-Ian Greene has the title of University Professor at York University in Toronto, Canada, and as of July, 2013, is semi-retired.
+Ian Greene has the title of University Professor at York University in Toronto, Canada.
 He is a member of the School of Public Policy and Administration, and has taught at York University since 1985.
 Prior to this, he worked for the Government of Alberta for four years, and taught at the University of Lethbridge.
-He has published six books and numerous articles.
+He has published eight books and numerous articles.
 He is married to Eilonwy Morgan; they have three children.
 (More professional and personal details appear below.)

 Draft criminal justice inventory

 Supplemental Materials for Ian Greene, "A Case for Personal Meetings with the Ethics Commissioner," in